 Our English curriculum is planned to develop the basic skills of reading and writing, the enjoyment of books and effective communication in speech and writing.
 Literacy is a great importance at this school and we provide the children with as many opportunities such as theatre trips and visits as possible.
 All our teaching embraces the National Framework for Literacy.

-The school has an extensive range of ICT resources including a purpose built ICT room for KS2.
+The school has an extensive range of ICT resources including a purpose built ICT room.

 Each class has at least one weekly teaching session and a further range of computers/tablets within the classrooms extend the use of ICT across the curriculum.

-Sex Education is taught in years 4 and 5.
+SRE is taught throughout the school in line with statutory guidance .
 The children are led gently to a deeper understanding of all the issues involved in this subject according to their level of maturity.
 The programme of work incorporates knowledge, attitudes and behaviour.

-All aspects of sex education require close co-operation between home and school and parents are informed in advance when sex education is to be taught.
+All aspects of SRE require close co-operation between home and school and parents are informed in advance when sex education is to be taught.

-The R.E. syllabus is in accordance with the Surrey Handbook for Religious Education in Surrey and the Diocese of Guildford schemes of work.
-RE is at the hearty of our Church of England School.
+The R.E. syllabus is delivered in accordance with Surrey SACRE and the Diocese of Guildford schemes of work.
+RE is at the heart of our Church of England School.

 School Parents are reminded of their right to withdraw their children from all or part of the religious education and collective worship provided.
 This should be discussed with the Headteacher.